JedWalton/awesome_ray_tracing/README.md

                     - [q, b, h]

-    Our viewport [ l , n , p ] is a 3X3 set of pixels which can display on your screen!
+    Viewport is a 3X3 set of pixels which can display on your screen!
-                 [ o , k , a ]
-                 [ q , b , h ]
+                - It can be any resolution e.g. 1920x1080

 ---
 We have a 3D cartesian plane.